 MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 This statement is made on behalf of SoundCloud Global Limited & Co.
-KG, a company incorporated in Germany, pursuant to section 54(1) of the Modern Slavery Act 2015.
-This statement constitutes SoundCloud's Modern Slavery and Human Trafficking Statement for the financial year ended 31 December 2018 and confirms SoundCloud's stance against modern slavery and human trafficking.
+KG, a limited partnership registered in Germany, pursuant to section 54(1) of the Modern Slavery Act 2015.
+This statement constitutes SoundCloud's Modern Slavery and Human Trafficking Statement for the financial year ended 31 December 2021 and confirms SoundCloud's stance against modern slavery and human trafficking.

 SoundCloud is committed to legal compliance and the highest standard of ethical business practices in all of our operations.
 SoundCloud strives to maintain a safe and legal employment relationship with all of its employees and expects its suppliers of goods and services to do the same.

 SoundCloud is committed to ensuring there is no modern slavery or human trafficking in any part of our business or in our supply chains.

-As the world’s largest music and audio platform, SoundCloud lets people discover and enjoy the greatest selection of music from the most diverse creator community on earth.
-Since launching in 2008, the platform has become renowned for its unique content and features, including the ability to share music and connect directly with artists, as well as unearth breakthrough tracks, raw demos, podcasts and more.
+As a next-generation music company, SoundCloud lets people discover and enjoy the greatest selection of music from the most diverse creator community on earth.
+Since launching in 2008, the platform has become renowned for leading what’s next in music, through its unique content and features, including the ability to share music and connect directly with artists.
 This is made possible by an open platform that directly connects creators and their fans across the globe.
-Music and audio creators use SoundCloud to both share and monetise their content with a global audience, as well as receive detailed stats and feedback from the SoundCloud community.
-We employ over 350 people globally and have operations in London, Berlin, New York and Los Angeles.
+Creators use SoundCloud to both share and monetise their content with a global audience, as well as receive detailed stats and feedback from the SoundCloud community.
+We employ over 480 people globally and have operations in London, Berlin, New York and Los Angeles.